 The Revolution in South Carolina would be a bloody civil conflict.
 Those Carolinians of all classes and geographic areas who wanted independence would fight those who still favored ties with England.
 It was no accident that here, where some of the strongest push for independence was shown and where also deep cultural and economic ties existed with England, it should be a civil conflict.
-In South Carolina the Revolution would number more engagements, 137 presently counted, and the expense per capita would be greater than in any other colony.
+In South Carolina the Revolution would number more engagements, 170 presently counted, and the expense per capita would be greater than in any other colony.

 The Revolution saw the mature colony of South Carolina, which, although settled late, had rapidly developed in a century to become a young state.

 The Edward Crisp 1704 map of Charles Towne showing it as a walled city.
+A combined French and Spanish expedition in 1706 found the fortifications impressive enough not to attack the city.